divyavenu/Places.io/README.md

 $ pip install --upgrade google-api-python-client

 To play with the app right away, you can use a local database.
-Edit config.py by commenting out the AWS URL and uncomment this line:
+Edit config.py by commenting out the AWS URL

+To run application:

+$ python application.py

 #### Backend
 To run the sample script, you'll need to first install the gdata python client (https://github.com/google/gdata-python-client) then the "main" Google API python client by running: